|

 That doesn't mean you should avoid optimizing for

-search brings in some qualified traffic, then it's
+some qualified traffic, then it's useful to your

 There are many online tools that can tell you how many